 He was chairman of Cifas, the UK’s fraud prevention organisation from 1991-2016 and director-general of partnership sourcing, a CBI-BIS (then DTI) joint initiative, now the institute for collaborative working, from 1993-2001.
 During his banking career with LloydsTSB he held a number of senior positions and was responsible for the launch and early development of trustcard, was also on the european board of VISA and is a past chairman of the Financial Services Research Centre at the University of Manchester’s Institute of Technology.

 Helen Hatton joined the board in 2016.
 She is the managing director at BDO Sator Regulatory Consulting Limited.

 Widely recognized as the prime architect of the modern Jersey regulatory regime, Helen Hatton retired as Deputy Director General of the Jersey Financial Services Commission in May 2009 having led the implementation of regulatory development in the island from its blacklisted state in 1999 to achieving one of the world’s best IMF evaluation results.

-Helen established Sator Regulatory Consulting which now undertakes assignments for a range of international standard setting bodies, governments, regulatory authorities and leading financial services businesses, including the World Bank, IMF and UK Foreign & Commonwealth Office.
+Helen established Sator Regulatory Consulting which undertakes assignments for a range of international standard setting bodies, governments, regulatory authorities and leading financial services businesses, including the World Bank, IMF and UK Foreign & Commonwealth Office.
 Sator merged with BDO in 2016.

-Helen is executive chairman of KYC Worldwide Limited and chairman of the Anguilla Financial Service Commission regulating the offshore financial services industry of the island.
+Helen is executive chairman of KYC Worldwide Limited, Chairman of BDO Group Limited and sits on the Board of the Office of the Data Protection Authority.

-Helen is a Fellow of the Institute of Advanced Legal Studies, a member of the Editorial Board of the Journal of Banking Regulation, and a Freeman of the Worshipful Company of International Bankers.
-She is a recognised international speaker on regulatory and compliance topics.
+Helen is a Fellow of the Institute of Advanced Legal Studies, a member of the Editorial Board of the Journal of Banking Regulation, and a Liveryman of the Worshipful Company of International Bankers.
+She is a recognised international speaker on regulatory, governance and compliance topics.